jamesloper/lemontron/_posts/2025-01-01-how-to-calibrate.md

 {% include step.html
 title="Set z-offset"
 image="calibration---z-offset.png"
-content="Click the home button.
-Use the Z offset buttons in the UI to finely adjust the bed up or down so that the paper just barely drags."
+content="Use the Z offset buttons in the UI to finely adjust the bed up or down so that the paper just barely drags."
 %}